 Data analysis software for the UIT project was written mainly in IDL (the Interactive Data Language).
 Much of this is of general interest for analysis of astronomical and other data and is publicly available.
-Without a doubt, IDL is the best interactive language available for computer-literate physical scientists.
+IDL and Python are the best interactive computer languages available for computer-literate physical scientists.
 See my Guide to IDL for Astronomers, the IDL Astronomy User's Library, and the UVa IDL Resources Page for more information and lists of useful IDL links.The GALEX Mission was a long-lived, free-flying UV telescope which investigated further many of the scientific topics explored by UIT.

 Spectral Synthesis in the Ultraviolet.
 II - Stellar Populations and Star Formation in Blue Compact Galaxies Fanelli, M. N., O'Connell, R. W., and Thuan, T. X., ApJ, 334, 665, 1988.